CodeMind: Evaluating Large Language Models for Code Reasoning: Empirical Evaluation

 \subsection{RQ3: Performance of LLMs in \CR}

-To evaluate the performance of LLMs on \CR, \name prompts the models using the template shown in Figure~\ref{fig:prompt-templates}-c.
+To evaluate the performance on \CR, \name prompts the models using the template shown in Figure~\ref{fig:prompt-templates}-c.
+We use a fixed ICL example containing only six transformations to convey the task’s high-level idea without disclosing excessive details of the code transformations.
 To generate the programs required for proper evaluation of LLMs under this task (assumption two in \S \ref{subsec:DSR-definition}), \name implements and applies $20$ non-trivial, semantically-preserving transformations categorized into four groups: (1) creating more complex code structure by increasing the nested level of conditional (e.g., if blocks) and recursive structures (e.g., for and while loops), as well as introducing extra code constructs (e,g., try-except clauses and threads) into the program; (2) introducing widely used third-party APIs, e.g., \texttt{ {base64}}, \texttt{ {crypto}}, \texttt{ {dateutil}}, \texttt{ {numpy}}, \texttt{ {scipy}}, and \texttt{ {sklearn}}; (3) introducing inter/intra-procedural dependencies to code; and (4) renaming variables and functions.
 We list all the transformations in Table~\ref{tab:transformation}.
 All the transformations in this study are available on \name's artifact website~\cite{website}.